 Anneke's

-always dreamed about but never thought was attainable, not to
+something we always dreamed about but never thought was attainable,

-mention that it has been an unimaginable experience, with many
+not to mention that it has been an unimaginable experience, with

-blessings for equally as many disasters.
-Keep reaching and things
+many blessings for equally as many disasters.
+Keep reaching and

 Anneke's